Projects: Soils

 SA Young Farmer – Facilitated Peer to Peer Learning

-PROJECT AIM To share innovative ways to build drought resilience and build local leadership, networks, and social support In Ceduna and Cleve locations AIR EP will offer four field events for young farmers focussing on young people aged 18-35 years.
-The Rudall young farmers group met in December 2023 to commence prioritisation of subjects they…
+PROJECT AIM To share innovative ways to build drought resilience and build local leadership, networks, and social support.
+In Ceduna and Rudall locations, AIR EP will offer field events for young farmers focussing on young people aged 18-35 years.
+The Rudall young farmers group first met in December 2023 to commence prioritisation of subjects they…

 Read More